It depends on the use case

 All these new tools, they were super useful…

-But they didn’t communicate between one another!
+But they didn’t communicate with one another!

 This led to business users having to wrangle data between one service to another and, ultimately, lose a ton of time and resources in the process.